stephenwf/from-template/README.md

 ## from-template.js examples
 Here are a few examples of possible from-template.js configurations.
-You can see them in action in the `examples` directory.
+You can see them in action in the [examples repository](https://github.com/stephenwf/from-template-examples).

-If you want to try them out yourself, you can clone this repository, run `npm install` and `npm run link`.
-Then go into: `examples/demo-project` and start running any of the npm scripts (see package.json) to generate some components.
+If you want to try them out yourself, you can clone this repository, run `lerna bootstrap`.
+Then go into: `packages/demo-project` and start running any of the npm scripts (see package.json) to generate some components.